-And then, I do remember at one point, it was really interesting, you know, he was talking about Sylvia’s behaviour towards Eve, and that she wasn’t very nice to Eve.
+And then, I do remember at one point, it was really interesting, you know, he was talking about Sylvia’s behaviour towards Lily, and that she wasn’t very nice to Lily.
 And I remember at one point, we were having this relationship conversation about like, you know, saying you know, “You’ve got lots of choices here in, in, you know, there’s a real issue with how you’re doing this.”
-And he said, “Oh no, the issue is that Sylvia is treating Eve badly.”
+And he said, “Oh no, the issue is that Sylvia is treating Lily badly.”
 And I, you know, he couldn’t quite see, “Actually, no, the issue is that you’re allowing it, and that you’re inviting it.”
 And he didn’t seem to get that.

 Melanie: I think he lacks a very core circuit in the brain for empathy.
 And so I think everything needs to somehow fit into an equation for him when it comes to how other people behave and how he interacts.
 And so he is often writing his equations or trying to complete his equations according to these interactions.

 He’s experimental around how people—I mean there is very much, I mean there were a couple of times where I felt like I was being tested.
 It’s hard to explain, but like, when I went and visited him in Portland, I felt like I needed to respond certain ways in order to make this work.
 And that he had basically set parameters with which inside I had to operate.